---

 **Should we publish llms.txt?**

-**Publishing an llms.txt file functions as a curated index for AI inference that directs crawlers to a site's most relevant pages.** Although this proposed standard carries a low implementation cost, no major LLM provider officially supports llms.txt at this time.
-Treat the file as a low-priority optional assist rather than a foundational element of an AI-readability strategy.
+**The llms.txt file is a proposed standard that serves as a curated index for AI inference and helps direct crawlers to high-value pages.** While publishing this file involves minimal cost, no major LLM provider currently offers official support.
+Consequently, companies should treat llms.txt as a low-priority optional assist rather than a core component of a primary GEO strategy.

 **How do we verify what AI crawlers see?**

-**Verifying AI crawler visibility involves performing a view-source check for immediate results and a headless browser render test for comprehensive reliability.** The headless browser test displays the rendered DOM that AI agents encounter during crawling.
-For sites utilizing a DNS or edge proxy layer, validate the output separately to ensure the system serves accurate, structured content to the intended user agents.
+**Verifying what AI crawlers see requires a combination of view-source checks for speed and headless browser render tests for reliability.** A headless browser render test displays the rendered DOM that AI agents typically encounter.
+For sites utilizing a DNS or proxy layer, teams must validate output separately to ensure the system serves accurate, structured content to specific user agents.

 **How do we prevent stale pricing or features from appearing in AI answers?**